Sodium aluminium hydride

 Sodium aluminium hydride or sodium alanate is an inorganic compound with the chemical formula NaAlH4.
-It is a white pyrophoric solid that dissolves in tetrahydrofuran (THF), but not in diethyl ether or hydrocarbons.
+It is a white solid that dissolves in tetrahydrofuran (THF), but not in diethyl ether or hydrocarbons.
 It has been evaluated as an agent for the reversible storage of hydrogen and it is used as a reagent for the chemical synthesis of organic compounds.
 Similar to lithium aluminium hydride, it is a salt consisting of separated sodium cations and tetrahedral AlH anions.

 Structure, preparation, and reactions

 Sodium tetrahydroaluminate adopts the structure of (is isostructural with) calcium tungstate.
-As such, the tetrahedral AlH centers are linked with eight-coordinat Na+ cations.
+As such, the tetrahedral AlH centers are linked with eight-coordinate Na+ cations.

 The compound is prepared from the elements under high pressures of H2 at 200 °C using triethylaluminium catalyst: